 Wooden patio furniture is an excellent design choice and a wise investment.
 From spacious sectionals to inviting dining sets, these pieces can last for many years of fun in the sun.
 However, if you want to get the most out of your outdoor wood furniture, care and maintenance are musts.

-Your patio pieces endure rain, harsh sunlight and damaging insects, which can result in fade and rot if left unchecked.
+Your patio pieces endure rain, harsh sunlight, temperature fluctuations and damaging insects, which can result in fade and rot if left unchecked.
 Cleaning outdoor wood furniture helps preserve the look and integrity of your seating and tables so you can enjoy them, season after season.

 Wooden Outdoor Bench

 The great outdoors can take its toll on your furniture.
 Everything from weather to regular use can breakdown the surfaces of your porch swings and coffee tables.
 Here are a few of the biggest issues your wooden furniture may face: